KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 <br>

 ### Note
-Ensure that all input parameters are provided accurately to obtain correct kinematics solutions.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Ensure that all input parameters are provided accurately to obtain correct kinematics solutions.
 Additionally, familiarize yourself with the limitations and assumptions of kinematics models used in the calculations.

 ## IX.
 References<a name="references"></a>